How to catch trout in London | The secret trout streams in the mega city

 There are multiple routes by both bus and train.
 The best option really depends on the starting location.
 I highlighted a couple of options below.

-River Wandle takes approximately an hour to access from central London taking public transport.
+By public transport, the River Wandle takes approximately an hour to access from central London.
 The park is approximately a 20-minute walk from Mitcham Junction station on the Southern line.

-Ravensbury Park can be accessed from the N44 bus.
+Ravensbury Park can also be accessed from the N44 bus.
 Get off at Belgrave Walk Tram Stop.
-The N44 has several stops in the central city, including Victoria Station.
+The N44 has several stops in the central city, including at Victoria Station.

 The River Chess | Brown trout on the City outskirts

 The River Chess has its origins in a series of springs in the Chiltern Hills.
 From there the chalk stream flows through Buckinghamshire and Hertfordshire bordering Greater London.
 The Chess ends when it merges with the River Colne.